prodblog/prodblog.github.io/_posts/2015-10-05-do-the-juniors-ruin-careers.markdown

 Zack Kassian's time in the juniors is anything but unique.
 You're an all-star in a small Canadian town playing in front of the entire population every night.
 You're a local hero.
 You're at every party.
 You're a king.
 It's easy to acquire bad party habit.

 I think we've all seen the type of people.
 Absolute king of the party.
 Surrounded by their "crew".
-For some reason humans love to arrange these social hierarchies where the successful athlete with who makes bad decisions is at the top.
+For some reason humans love to arrange these social hierarchies where the successful athlete who makes bad decisions is at the top.

 I distinctly remember the buzz around Vancouver when Zack Kassian was acquired from the Buffalo Sabres in exchange for Cody Hodgson.
 Yeah we lost a promising young sniper but we gained what we thought was the next big power forward in the NHL.
 I remember jumping up and down every time Kass would get it together for a few games and start hitting, shooting, and scoring.
 The entire city exploded when he had a good game.
 Unfortunately he suffered from wild swings of inconsistency.